Introduction

 Legato and portamento

-setting (three values) with two on/off settings, LEGATO RETRIGGER
+setting (three values) with two on/off part settings

 - Enables a new behavior: notes played legato are retriggered + portamento is applied only on notes played legato